puppetlabs/puppetlabs-ibm_installation_manager/README.md

 }
 ```

-To install the Installation Manager as a non-root user, specify that user's name and its home directory, as well as the installation_mode
+To install the Installation Manager as a non-root user, specify that user's name and its home directory, and set the installation_mode to 'nonadministrator'

 ```puppet
 class { 'ibm_installation_manager':